 Yet, as previously observed, the shrinking number of PlanetLab VPs surely affects the completeness of the replica enumeration.
 We thus complement PlanetLab censuses with a refinement campaign from RIPE Atlas, which is also reported in Fig. 3: during June 2017, we target all IP/32 that have been found to be anycast in PlanetLab during the previous year.
 Out of the overall 5841 IP/24s, approximately 300 were not reachable in June 2017 and 5105 IP/24s are confirmed to be still anycast.
-Particularly, we used 500 RIPE Atlas VPs, i.e., about one order of magnitude more than PlanetLab, which ensures a good geographic coverage.
-Thus, while PlanetLab may provide a rather conservative lower bound of the actual footprint for a target t, we expect $G_t^{RIPE} > G_t^{PL}$ .
+Particularly, we used 500 RIPE Atlas VPs, i.e., about one order of magnitude more than PlanetLab, which ensures a good geographic coverage (although, admittedly, the results could be refined further by increasing the VP set and the number of latency samples per VP).
+Thus, while PlanetLab may provide a rather conservative lower bound of the actual footprint for a target t, we expect $G_t^{RIPE} > G_t^{PL}$.
 Fig. 3 confirms these expectations: in several cases, the number of anycast instances discovered in RIPE Atlas doubles with respect to PlanetLab, and the maximum number exceeds 49 replicas (18 in PlanetLab).
-Overall, according to RIPE Atlas, half of the deployments are in more than 5 different locations, but only few of them have more than 35 locations (including DNS root servers, Verisign, Microsoft, WoodyNet and Cloudflare).
+Overall, according to RIPE Atlas, half of the deployments are in more than 5 different locations, but only few of them have more than 35 locations (including DNS root servers, Verisign, Microsoft, WoodyNet Packet Clearing House (PCH) and Cloudflare).
 Consider also that as a consequence of the drop in the number of PlanetLab VPs in the the last months, the largest footprint measurable from PlanetLab drops as well (notice the sharp increase for deployments with at most 10 replicas).
-This confirms that PlanetLab remains useful for anycast detection, but also that RIPE Atlas becomes necessary for enumeration and geolocation, reinforcing the need for a more systematic coupling of PlanetLab and RIPE Atlas measurement.
+This confirms that PlanetLab remains useful for anycast detection, but also that RIPE Atlas becomes necessary for enumeration and geolocation, reinforcing the need for a more systematic coupling of complementary measurement infrastructures such as PlanetLab and RIPE Atlas.